harduser/Lagless-MAME-Drivers-Porting-Project/README.md

 # WIP：
 psikyo's lagless driver in C++
 # License:
-The Whole Project is GNU-GPL Project(as same as MAME,seemed GPLv2) and the code Should be compatible with the 3-Clause-BSD License
+The whole project is under the GNU-GPL license(as same as MAME,seemed GPLv2) and the code should be compatible with the 3-Clause-BSD License